 When it comes to strength training, the choice between free weights and machines is often debated.
-This bundle explores 20 reasons to choose free weights over machines, focusing on the benefits of functional movement, greater muscle activation, and versatility in workouts.
-Free weights offer a more natural range of motion, engage stabilising muscles, and provide the flexibility to perform a wide variety of exercises.
-Understanding these advantages can help individuals make more informed decisions in their fitness routines.
+This bundle explores 20 reasons to choose free weights over machines, focusing on the benefits of functional movement, greater muscle activation and versatility in workouts.
+Free weights offer a more natural range of motion, engage stabilising muscles and provide the flexibility to perform a variety of exercises.
+Understanding these advantages helps individuals make informed decisions.

 ENGAGE STABILISING MUSCLES WITH FREE WEIGHTS